SeniorSA/altbeacon-plugin/README.md

                 ....
             });
 ```
-Use the `ads` method to advertise new beacons u.
-This methos needs the advertise url, and the duration of the advertise window in milliseconds.
+Use the `ads` method to advertise new beacons.
+This method needs the advertise url and the duration of the advertise window in milliseconds.
 ``` javascript
 window.plugins.altbeaconPlugin.ads("https://teste55.com/HhHhss", 10000, function(result) {
                 ...